Opening Friday, June 12, 6-8pm

 June 12 – August 15, 2026

 Guided by the question, “How might we imagine alternative moralities (or moral alienation) as methods for navigating social relations and accessing or evading violence?”
-Strand draws on trickster figures, including the duppy, demonic angels, and the clown.
-These figures trace intersections of diasporic and historical narratives at the edges of violence and in spaces of resistance.
+Strand draws on trickster figures, including the duppy (a ghost or spirit in Jamaican Patois) and demonic angels, for a new series of sculptures.
+These figures, arranged across the entirety of the gallery, trace intersections of diasporic and historical narratives at the edges of violence and in spaces of resistance.
+Made from materials as varied as bamboo, rebar, JJJ Bricks, and ceramics, the sculptures are presented alongside and on top of site-specific resin pools.
+Together, they evoke geographies, superstitions, and lived experiences structured by violence.